Becojo/jquery.func/README.md

 $([2,4,6,8]).all(even); // true;
 ```

 **Note**: If any of the elements does not pass the truth test, the function quits immediately and returns `false`.
+In order words, the function should not cause side effects.

 ### $.fn.any(iterator) → Boolean